video2game/video2game/readme.md

 * more interactive

-Becaused of the limitation of Cannon.js, the physical simulation with the exported assets requires lots of more labarious task.
-We recommend that use Unreal Engine for easier game development instead.
+Becaused of the limitation of Cannon.js, the physical simulation with the exported assets requires lots of labarious tasks.
+We thus recommend that use Unreal Engine for easier game development instead.

 For more features like vase falling in Three.js engine, please refer to our live demo at [Project Page](https://video2game.github.io/), especially the gardenvase one, link [here](https://video2game.github.io/src/garden/index.html).